Yuengling

-D. G. Yuengling & Son (/ˈjɪŋ.lɪŋ/) is an American brewing company based in Pottsville, Pennsylvania.
+D.G.
+Yuengling & Son, Inc. (/ˈjɪŋ.lɪŋ/ YING-ling) is an American brewing company based in Pottsville, Pennsylvania.
 Established in 1829, it is the oldest operating brewing company in the United States.
-In 2018, it was the largest craft brewery, sixth largest brewery overall, and largest wholly American-owned brewery in the United States by volume of sales.
-In 2015, Yuengling produced about 2.9 million barrels, operating two Pennsylvania facilities and a brewery in Tampa, Florida.
+In 2025, the Brewers Association ranked Yuengling as the largest craft brewing company and the seventh-largest brewing company overall in the United States by beer sales volume.
+The company operates three breweries: its historic Pottsville brewery, the nearby Mill Creek brewery, and a brewery in Tampa, Florida.

-Yuengling is an Anglicized version of Jüngling, its founder's surname and the German term for a "young person" or "youngster".
+The company's name, Yuengling, is an Anglicized version of Jüngling, its founder's surname and the German word for youngling.
 The family-owned brewery has traditionally changed ownership through the purchase of the company by the children of the previous owner.
-The flagship product is Yuengling Traditional Lager, an amber lager.
-It is popular enough in Pennsylvania and the Delaware Valley to be ordered in some bars by simply asking for a lager.
+Richard L. "Dick" Yuengling Jr., the fifth generation of the family to head the business, owns the brewery; all four of his daughters work for the company as its sixth generation.